Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Flotation vests

 We like these better than armbands, as they a less bulky when worn and I feel like it gives me more of a feeling of confidence with the kids in the water when I’m on my own.
-My eldest can swim, but she still wears the vest for extra safety!
 They also have clips that go under the crotch area to stop them from floating up around the kids’ faces.
 The only downside is that they are quite bulky to carry, however we usually clip them to the outside of the rucksack, rather than trying to fit them inside.
 You can find the link for the vests we use here (Affiliate Link).

 So there you go!
 Our little guide to wild swimming with kids in the Yorkshire Dales!

-Between 2022 and 2023, I have embarked on my first year of swimming all year around.
-So contrary to what was originally written in the blog back in August 2022, I have now OFFICIALLY cracked the ice with my bum.
+In 2022 I embarked on my first year of swimming all year around and haven’t looked back since!
+So contrary to what was originally written in the blog back in August 2022, I have now OFFICIALLY cracked the ice with my bum!

 If you are interested to know a little more about why I started my Cold Water Swimming journey, you can check out the blog!